do-good-things/map-stuff/README.md

-plays back group rides at actual speed
+web app that plays back group rides at actual speed